reTHINK-project/dev-registry-domain/docs/DomainRegistryUserManual.md

 A Dockerfile is provided, so is possible to run the Domain Registry through a Docker container.
 Since several ways of storing requests are available, there are three possible ways to run the Domain Registry.

 1. Storing requests in-memory;
-2. Storing requests in a single-host Cassandra database cluster;
+2. Storing requests in a multi-host Cassandra database cluster.
-3. Storing requests in a multi-host Cassandra database cluster.
+3. Storing requests in a single Cassandra node;

 #### Requests saved in-memory